 - Only sharing metadata about the research data

 - Stating the procedures for accessing your research data in your article and managing data access requests from other researchers

 The preferred mechanism for sharing research data is via data repositories.
-Authors are encouraged to deposit their research data in a repository that has been widely adopted within their research community but if none is available may use a general data repository.
+Authors are encouraged to deposit their research data in a repository that has been widely adopted within their research community but, if none is available, authors may use a general data repository.

 Examples of general data repositories include:

 - Figshare (www.figshare.com)

 Further repositories can be found via https://www.re3data.org/.